-Horizon Actuarial Services, LLC ("Horizon Actuarial") is writing to notify your office on behalf of the entity listed in Exhibit A of an incident that may affect the security of some personal information of forty-one (41) Maine residents.
-The investigation into this matter is ongoing, and this notice will be supplemented with any new significant facts learned subsequent to its submission.
-By providing this notice, Horizon Actuarial does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.
+We write to notify your office on behalf of the entities identified in Exhibit A, collectively referred to as the "Notifying Entities" in this notification, of an incident that may affect the security of certain personal information relating to seven (7) Maine residents.
+This notice may be supplemented with any new significant facts learned subsequent to its submission.
+By providing this notice, Advanced Medical Practice Management ("AMPM") and the Notifying Entities do not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.